Other Sunday and Holy Day Readings

 from every kind of evil.

 The Holy Spirit grants the charism of the gift of prophecy.
 New Testament prophets were Christians to whom God gave special graces to instruct, encourage, console, and correct the faithful.
 But Paul warns not to simply accept someone who claims to have spiritual gifts without discerning the quality of their works.
-If you take the time to test them, you will not be misled into evil by a false teacher who teaches contrary to the wisdom of the Church (verse 21).
+If you take the time to test what you hear or read against the teachings of Christ, you will not be misled into evil by a false teacher who teaches contrary to the wisdom of the Church (verse 21).

 23 May the God of